atbrox/atbr/README.md

 ### atbr http and websocket server

-atbr can also run as a server (default port is 8888)
+atbr can also run as a server (default port is 8888), supporting both http and websocket

 Start server:

      $ python atbr_server.py

+#### HTTP API

 Load tsv-file data with http